 In 1933, the school joined forces with the Kliniek Leopold II voor Tropenziekten and moved, under the influence of the future Leopold III, to a characteristic Art Deco building in Antwerp, just a short distance from the harbour docks serving the Congo.
 The Prins Leopold Instituut voor Tropische Geneeskunde, known in English as the Institute for Tropical Medicine, was born.

 For several years, the ITM continued to be an educational institution for people going to the tropics and a hospital for people who returned from there needing treatment.
-The majority of the professors were people who had lived in the colonies.

 In 1960, the Congo became independent.
 The ITM stopped training colonists, but continued to train people who assisted with development in the Congo regions.
 In 1964, we expanded to offer courses on veterinary care for tropical animals.